paritytech/polkadot-sdk/bridges/modules/messages/README.md

 Apart from the message related calls, the module exposes a set of auxiliary calls.
 They fall in two groups, described in the next two paragraphs.

-There may be a special account in every runtime where the message lane module is deployed.
+There may be a special account in every runtime where the messages module is deployed.
 This account, named 'module owner', is like a module-level sudo account - he's able to halt all and result all module operations without requiring runtime upgrade.
 The module may have no message owner, but we suggest to use it at least for initial deployment.
 To calls that are related to this